Updated March 2022

 How will the WRAP be governed?

-The WRAP will be governed by a fully independent board of directors at the Western Power Pool.
-A nominating committee made up of a variety of industry sectors is hard at work recruiting for the new board.
+The WRAP is governed by a fully independent board of directors at the WPP, which was seated after FERC approved the tariff.
+A nominating committee made up of a variety of industry sectors worked with an executive search firm to select the new board.

-The Resource Adequacy Participant Committee (RAPC), the sector-based Program Review Committee, and Committee of State Representatives ensure diverse perspectives in decision-making.
+The Resource Adequacy Participant Committee (RAPC), the sector-based Program Review Committee (PRC), and Committee of State Representatives (COSR) ensure diverse perspectives in decision-making.